Universalglot: Nouns

-Nouns (substantives) are invariable except for the feminine form, which is formed by using suffix -in e.g kaval - 'horse', kavalin - 'mare'.
+Nouns (substantives) are invariable except for the feminine form, which is formed by using suffix -in e.g. kaval - 'horse', kavalin - 'mare'.
 All words can be used as nouns with the help of an article.

 Adjectives

 Adjectives like in English and unlike French, are completely invariable e.g. (singular): el old man, el old manin. e.g. (plural): Li old man, Li old manin.
-An adjective can be formed from any word, by adding suffix -il, eg. dai 'day', daili 'daily', amen 'to love', amli 'lovable'.
+An adjective can be formed from any word, by adding suffix -il, e.g. dai 'day', daili 'daily', amen 'to love', amli 'lovable'.
 If several adjectives are derived from the same root, -li usually indicates something passive.
 So to mark an action, the ending -iv is used, e.g. akten 'to act', aktli 'doable', aktiv 'active'.